-The status of TrustFactory CA issued certificates is available via a CRL distribution point or an OCSP responder or both.
-The URLs for these services are presented to Relying Parties within the Certificate.
+The status of TrustFactory CA issued certificates must be available via a CRL distribution point or an OCSP responder or both.
+The URLs for these services must be made available to Relying Parties within the Certificate.

-Revocation entries on a CRL or OCSP Response are not be removed until after the Expiry Date of the revoked Certificate.
+Revocation entries on a CRL or OCSP Response must not be removed until after the Expiry Date of the revoked Certificate.

-CRLs are signed by the same TrustFactory Issuing CA Private Key that signed the original certificates
+CRLs must be signed by the same TrustFactory Issuing CA Private Key that signed the subscriber certificates.